 Vehicle information: Another data source that can help in determining garaging includes oil change records.
 If the vehicle was serviced many times in the same area, far from the identified address, then there may be an issue to investigate.
 Indicators that the vehicle has previously been used as a rental, fleet vehicle, commercial use, taxi, government vehicle, etc. can also be useful.
 Though at face value it may be okay, this combined information may be a good enough indicator that further investigation is needed.

 There are many ways of detecting rate evasion.
 Using third-party data sources along with expert rules can provide insight for both new applications and renewals.
 Automation makes it much easier to vet policies quickly and consistently.
 If no issues are identified, then the new policy can be bound, or the renewal can be processed, without any human intervention, leading to quicker processing and enhanced customer experience.

 And for those with less honest intentions, wouldn’t it be better to understand their risk upfront?
 It’s easier and less costly to investigate a suspicious policy application than to handle a large claim later on.
 In my opinion, making insurance honest – one policy at a time – is the best way to do the right thing and remain profitable!

 About the author

 Jim Murphy has a specialized Master’s degree in Economic Crime Management and is a 30-year veteran of the insurance industry.
-After serving as a police officer in New England and spending years running a Special Investigations Unit analyst team, he’s now the Vice President of Products for FRISS, helping insurers fight insurance fraud and making insurance more honest.
+He served as a police officer in New England and spent years running a Special Investigations Unit analyst team.
+He's always looking to making insurance more honest.